mind-ashish/happyHunters/README.md

 # Happy Hunters

  ## Link:
- >Will update here in an hour.
+ >Deployment is pending, shall update the link here in 2 hrs.

 ## Db scripts:
 Check dbDump folder in project